 Often a Dallas architect is selected to design a California home.
 Here, this compelling Los Angeles modern home was designed by a Los Angeles architectural firm, LM Studio and a Dallas-based contractor, Sebastian Construction Group, built this modern home.
+Building a home using a certain type of materials, especially steel, can be complicated without the right help.
+If you are planning on doing something similar, then consider getting help from this Steel Building System Manufacturing service.

 Sebastian was ideally suited for this project because of their extensive experience designing homes for award winning architects in Dallas, a city that has been a hotbed of good design.
 Increasingly, Sebastian has been sought out for important architectural projects across the country.